Solar power in the United Kingdom: Government programmes

 The Energy Saving Trust that administers government grants for domestic photovoltaic systems, the Low Carbon Building Programme, estimated in 2008 that an installation for an average-sized house would cost between £5,000 and £8,000, with most domestic systems usually between 1.5 and 3 kWp, and yield annual savings between £150 and £200.

 Also around 2008, the Green Energy for Schools programme was intended to provide 100 schools across the UK with solar panels.
 The first school in Wales was at Tavernspite, in Pembrokeshire, and received panels worth £20,000.

 In 2025, the Labour government indicated that most new-build homes would soon be required to have solar panels.
-At the same time, 45–47GW of solar generation was stated as the goal for 2030, through installations on homes and car parking.
+At the same time, 45–47 GW of solar generation was stated as the goal for 2030, through installations on homes and car parking.

 Feed-in tariff

 Discussion on implementation of a feed-in tariff programme concluded on 26 September 2008, and the results were published in 2009.
 The UK government agreed in April 2010 to pay for all grid-connected generated electricity at an initial rate of up to 41.3 pence (US$0.67) per kWh, whether used locally or exported.
 The rates proved more attractive than necessary, and in August 2011, were drastically reduced for installations over 50 kW, a policy change criticised as marking "the end of the UK's solar industry as we know it".
 Subsequently, feed-in tariff rates were adjusted annually by the government, and a requirement was introduced for new claims that the home's rating on the Energy Performance Certificate (EPC) had to be 'D' or better.
 The amount of electricity exported is not usually measured for domestic installations; instead it is calculated by assuming that 50% of the electricity produced is exported into the grid.

 The Department for Business, Energy and Industrial Strategy published a consultation on 19 July 2018, stating their intention to close the FIT scheme to new applicants from 1 April 2019 and not replace it with a new subsidy.
 The Feed-in Tariff was closed to new entries on 1 April 2019, but households are still able to claim on existing tariffs where available.